Talks | Interviews | Publications

 Key Skills for Pain Reprocessing

-Lara shares some of her own story and describes the fundamental building blocks for becoming skilled in pain reprocessing.
+I share some of my own story and describe the fundamental building blocks for becoming skilled in pain reprocessing.

 FINER Program, Spaulding Hospital (March 2024)